MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/payroll/US19JanTaxR1.md

 [Does Microsoft Dynamics GP calculate tax correctly?](https://community.dynamics.com/gp/b/dynamicsgp/posts/is-microsoft-dynamics-gp-calculating-payroll-taxes-correctly)

 [Tips to install the U.S. Payroll Tax Update](https://community.dynamics.com/gp/b/dynamicsgp/posts/tips-to-install-the-u-s-payroll-tax-update)

+## Changes in April Round 3 update (Released 4/9/2024)

+- Virginia

+### Withholding changes for Virginia

+The tables include increases in the standard deduction from $8,000 to $8,500 for single filers and $17,000 for married filers filing jointly.

 ## Changes in January Round 2 update (Released 1/19/2024)